Japanese Taiko Drumming in Berlin

 Japanese drumming on festivals

 Japanese drumming is not only an essential part of festivals in Japan, but is getting more and more popular on festivals in Europe.
 There are typical japanese festivals in Berlin, too, during the cherryblossom season for instance: Hanami – and there are so many cherryblossom trees around in and around Berlin!
+Find here our upcoming performances.
 To find actual information about different japanese events, we recommend the journal Nipponya.

 You can book our group